Advanced search

 Concomitant use not recommended

-Concomitant use of the following medicinal products is not recommended (see section 4.4):
+Concomitant use of the following medicinal products and alcohol is not recommended (see section 4.4):

 Fluvoxamine